David Sands Civil Engineering Scholarship Terms and Conditions 2017/18

 This scholarship is only available to one full-time student and will only be paid once for each eligible level of study, subject to meeting progression requirements, regardless of the reason for repeating a level.

-The David Sands Scholar will also have access to placements (subject to interview and availability) with the award’s donors, the Bourne Group and will be eligible to join the company’s Graduate Programme.
+The David Sands Civil Engineering Scholar will also have access to placements (subject to interview and project availability) with the award’s donors, the Bourne Group and will be eligible to join the company’s Graduate Programme.

-Recipients of the David Sands Scholarship are excluded from all other tuition fee discounts with the exception of the Undergraduate Academic Excellence Scholarship and the Prompt Payment Discount.
+The recipients of the David Sands Civil Engineering Scholarship are excluded from all other tuition fee discounts with the exception of the Undergraduate Academic Excellence Scholarship and the Prompt Payment Discount.

-Please apply for the Bachelor of Engineering programme (with placement year) in the usual way via UCAS, but you will also need to complete a separate application form for the David Sands Scholarship.
+Applicants should apply for the Bachelor of Engineering programme (with placement year) in the usual way via UCAS, but will also need to complete a separate application form for the David Sands Scholarship.

-- Applicants must be ordinarily resident in England (i.e. excludes those living in Wales, Northern Ireland, Scotland or EU, Overseas Territories, Gibraltar etc).
+- Applicants must be ordinarily resident in England (i.e. excludes those living in Wales, Northern Ireland, Scotland, Channel Islands or EU, Overseas Territories, Gibraltar etc).

-To be eligible for consideration for a David Sands Scholarship, you must:
+To be eligible for consideration for a David Sands Civil Engineering Scholarship, you must:

 The Scholarship will be in the form of a £3,000 cash award, each year for a maximum of three years provided that the progression criteria as shown in section 3 of these Terms and Conditions have been met.
 A separate scholarship is available during the placement year for those who meet the criteria.